Skip to content

 1.1.4 Set Namespace

-To distinguish different clusters during DataKit election, set the ENV_NAMESPACE environment variable.
-Ensure that the values for different clusters are not the same.
-Add the following content to the environment variables section in the datakit.yaml file.
+To distinguish between different clusters during DataKit elections, here you need to set the ENV_NAMESPACE environment variable, ensuring that values for different clusters are not the same.
+Add the following content to the environment variables section in datakit.yaml.

 - name: ENV_NAMESPACE